SinhaSaab/Cryptocurrency-Blockchain/README.md

 <h3>Structure of Source Code</h3>
 • The code is divided into 2 subfolders named "blockchain" and "blockchain_client".
 <br>
-• The folder "blockchain" consists of scripts from the server side.
+• The folder "blockchain" consists of scripts from the server side (nodes).
 It is further divided into 3 sub directories.
-File named "blockchain.py" consists of the python script which is used to implement various functionalities like <b>create block, verify transaction, Proof of Work, </b>etc. Directory "templates" has the HTML and Javascript (templates) which have been used for the UI.
+File named "blockchain.py" consists of the python script used to implement various functionalities like <b>create block, verify transaction, Proof of Work, </b>etc. Directory "templates" has the HTML and Javascript (templates) which have been used for the UI.
 The "static" folder contains the custom CSS and bootstrap frameworks.
 <br>
-• The  folder blockchain_client consists of the scripts from the user side.
-It is further divided into 3 sub parts.
+• The  folder blockchain_client consists of the scripts from the user's side.
+It is further divided into 3 parts.
 One which has the HTML and Javascript(templates) which is used for UI for the user.
-The static folder contains the custom CSS part and bootstrap frameworks.
-The blockchain_client.py consists of the python script which is used to implement various functionalities like signing the transaction, generating transaction, view user etc.<br>
+The static folder contains the custom CSS part and bootstrap frameworks. blockchain_client.py consists of the python script used to implement various functionalities like <b>signing the transaction, generating transaction, view user<b> etc.<br>

 <h3>Dependencies</h3>
 <p>For running our project following dependencies would be required:
 <br>
 1) Python compiler (preferably 3.7.x)<br>
-2) Installing Python libraries such as Flask, Crypto, cors, requests.hashlib, urllib, json, & other UI libraries<br>
+2) Python libraries such as Flask, Crypto, cors, requests.hashlib, urllib, json, & other UI libraries<br>
-3) Use any IDE supporting Python (e.g. IntelliJ or Pycharm)
+3) An IDE supporting Python (e.g. IntelliJ or Pycharm)
 </p>
 <h3>Running The Project</h3>
 In the IDE, <br>
 1) Configure different nodes according to their requirements.
-If we are creating a peer node, then we have to configure it on blockchain.py and assign 5000 port series to it. <br>
+If we are creating a peer node, we have to configure it on blockchain.py and assign 5000 port series to it. <br>
 2) For creating a user client, we need to configure it on blockchain_client.py and assign 8000 series port to it.<br>
 3) Finally run all these configurations to get a running project.<br>
-4) In the project, we have essentially simulated a network with <b>3 peer nodes and 2 user clients</b>.
+4) We have essentially simulated a network with <b>3 peer nodes and 2 user clients</b>.
 <br>
 <h3>Key Functionalities</h3>
 <h4>Creating New Wallet</h4>